 The PCC and Disclosure Committee have separate Constitutions approved by the Council, to align with provisions of the Legal Profession Uniform Law Application Act 2014.
 Members of those Committees must also ensure that they comply with the requirements of those Constitutions, including arrangements around confidentiality and conflicts of interest.

 To the extent of any inconsistency with those Constitutions, the provisions of the Constitutions prevail over the provisions of this Handbook.
-Further, paragraph 7.1 (to the extent it relates to term limits) and paragraph 8 do not apply to the PCC, Disclosure and Fidelity Fund Management Committees.

-3. APPOINTMENT TO COMMITTEES
+APPOINTMENT TO COMMITTEES 3.